LambdaIITH/ftb_Flutter-CodeBase/README.md

 #### Page-1

 - The popup menus are not working as expected.
-- Note that the value of timeSlot must be fetched only from HomePage and not from the local variable.
+- Note that the TimeSlot must be fetched from home page only.

 [*Expected Behaviour*](page1.mp4)